 At the end of the Oral Examination, the examiners are asked to decide whether the student's work in the General Examinations-encompassing both the written and oral components-should be graded 'pass', 'conditional pass', or 'fail'.
 For the records of the Centre, examiners are also asked to submit a final letter grade.
 Conditional Pass means that the examination will be regarded as a Pass if the student successfully fulfils certain written conditions by a stipulated date.
 If the conditions are not met, the examination is downgraded to Fail.
-A student receiving 'fail' for a part or for the whole of the examination may be re-examined once, provided the examination.
-Any examiner, or the student in consultation with the Graduate Director, may request a further reader/examiner for part or all of the written examination, when there is reason to think th^{:-} would be helpful.
+A student receiving 'fail' for a part or for the whole of the examination may be re-examined once, provided the examination takes place not later than nine months after the date of the first examination.
+Any examiner, or the student in consultation with the Graduate Director, may request a further reader/examiner for part or all of the written examination, when there is reason to think this would be helpful.